Become an Investor

 To Get Started

-Without a stockbroker, you are not able to trade in the Qatar Stock Exchange (QSE).
-Your stockbroker is an essential player, who will act as the intermediary for all of your trading and brokerage transactions.
-At present, QSE has licensed (11) stockbroker firms.
-To begin trading on QSE, it is mandatory for a potential investor, whether an individual (local or foreign), a company or any other establishments, to get registered at Qatar Central Securities Depository.
-For complete instructions on how to register, click on Trading Procedures.
-Once you are registered with Qatar Central Securities Depository as an investor, in other words you have obtained an Investor Card bearing an “NIN” (National Identification Number), you are eligible to begin buying and selling listed shares.
+To get started you need to open a trading account with one of our member brokerage firms, who will act as your financial intermediary for all your trading activities on QSE.
+At present, QSE has 8 licensed stockbroker firms.
+To begin trading on QSE, it is also mandatory for a potential investor, whether an individual (local or foreign), a company or any other establishments, to get registered at Qatar Central Securities Depository.
+For complete instructions on how to register, click on How to Open a NIN Account.

-Once you are registered with the Qatar Central Securities Depository and have chosen a stockbroker, you can be active on the exchange.
-It is crucial, once you decided to sell or buy securities, to provide your broker with precise and complete instructions in order for your broker to execute your transaction properly and in a timely manner.
-When giving a buy order to your stockbroker, you must specify the following requirements:
+Once you are registered with the Qatar Central Securities Depository and have chosen a stockbroker, you can trade with confidence on QSE.
+It is crucial, once you decided to sell or buy securities, to provide your broker with precise and complete instructions in order for your broker to execute your transaction properly and on a timely manner.
+When giving a buy or sell orders to your broker, either online or through call center, you must specify the following minimum requirements:

 - The name of the company in which you want to invest

 - The price per share at which you are willing to buy

 - The number of shares you wish to buy